Engee documentation

 Details

-Specifies the scalar, vector or matrix by which the integrator input signal is multiplied.
-Each element of the gain must be a positive real number.
+Specifies the scalar, vector, or matrix by which the integrator’s input signal is multiplied.
+Each element of the gain factor must be a positive real number.

-• Specifying a value other than 1.0 (value by default) is semantically equivalent to connecting the Gain block to the integrator input.
+• Specifying a value other than 1.0 (default value), semantically equivalent to connecting a block Gain to the integrator’s entrance.

-Usage of this parameter to specify the input gain eliminates the multiplication operation in the generated code.
-However, this parameter must be non-configurable to realise this benefit.
-If you want to change the gain, set this parameter to 1.0 and use the external block Gain to specify the gain.
+Using this parameter to specify the input gain eliminates the multiplication operation in the generated code.
+However, this parameter must be non-configurable in order to realize this advantage.
+If you want to change the gain, set this parameter to 1.0 and use an external unit Gain to set the gain factor.

 Default value